Limitations for Quantum Algorithms to Solve Turbulent and Chaotic Systems: Chaos with a stable fixed point

 Fig.~\ref{fig:chaotic_solution}(a) shows the $x(t)$-$y(t)$ phase plot of the chaotic solution and Fig.~\ref{fig:chaotic_solution}(b) shows how each component of the solution varies up to time $t=400$.
 Fig.~\ref{fig:chaotic_solution}(c) finds the Lyapunov exponent for the solution to be approximately 0.1.
 The solution norm does not increase exponentially because the eigenvalues of the system are negative in the range of $k$.
 Thus, we can apply the result of Theorem~\ref{theorem:no_algo_for_choas}.

 Fig.~\ref{fig:carleman_linearisation} shows the Carleman linearisation of the QCL algorithm.
 As predicted, the error for the chaotic initial condition (i) does not decrease by increasing Carleman truncation number $C$ and the error very quickly becomes unbounded.
-On the other hand, we find that for the decaying initial condition of (ii) there is bounded error for essentially all time even for low truncation order, which suggests the QCL algorithm applies despite the large value of $R$.
+On the other hand, we find that for the decaying initial condition of (ii) there is bounded error for all times even for low truncation order, which suggests the QCL algorithm applies initially despite the large value of $R$.
+We note that after a time of about $t=8$ the error rises slightly and oscillates as the eigenvectors with complex eigenvalues become relevant as the solution decays on the slow manifold.